|Completion Time:||2 years *|

 Required courses in the Library Media and Information Specialist program include

-- Management and Evaluation of Media Programs (summer intensive, even years)
+- Management and Evaluation of Media Programs (summer online, even years)

 - Information Access (summer online, even years)